top of page

 Step 1: Combine the Dry Ingredients

 In a medium bowl, whisk together the flour, baking powder, sugar, baking soda, and salt.
-Whisking aerates the flour and evenly distributes the leavening agents — this is what ensures your pancakes rise uniformly rather than have flat spots or uneven thickness.
+Whisking aerates the flour and evenly distributes the leavening agents — this ensures your pancakes rise uniformly.

 Step 2: Whisk the Wet Ingredients